 Retail jerseys are pretty much available anywhere, and can be identified with a few basic observations:

 - Sizes will usually always be letter (XL) and not numeric (ex.
 48).
-This would change with Adidas game used items, as they began using lettering sizing in 2009.
+The only earlier exception would be that of Champion jerseys used from 1987-89, which used letter sizing, as well as Adidas, which began using lettering sizing in 2010.

 - Retail jerseys are usually always made outside the U.S.

 - The overall quality will not be as high as something game-worn